 Does Using a Sauna Cause Tan?
 (Myths via Facts)

 Sauna use does not result in tanning.
 Sunlight exposure causes tanning, and the heat produced by spas does not contain ultraviolet (UV) radiation.
 Stepping into hot tubs envelopes you in pleasant warmth and frequently induces healthy perspiration.
-It’s important to understand that neither standard nor far infrared saunas induce browning the way sunshine does, even if your skin may seem briefly reddish.
+Neither standard nor far infrared saunas induce browning like sunshine does, even if your skin may seem briefly reddish.

-Saunas do not contain UV rays that cause browning; instead, they work via dilation of blood vessels and improved circulation, which results in a flushed complexion.
-Consequently, since saunas do not emit UV radiation, it is obvious that they do not encourage tanning.
-Consider all of the health benefits that these sessions provide, rather than trying to become tanned in the steam room.
+Saunas do not contain UV rays that cause browning.
+The term “sauna tan” describes a sun-kissed glow that is produced by sauna sessions, which can improve skin tone without the use of UV light.
+Saunas do not emit UV radiation, it is obvious that they do not encourage tanning.
+Consider all the health benefits these sessions provide, rather than trying to become tanned in the steam room.

 Does Using a Sauna Cause Tan?